Second night of protests in Richmond ends with 16 arrests

 Six men among the protesters were arrested that night and face various charges, including unlawful assembly, rioting with a firearm and assault on a law enforcement officer.

 Protesters had been planning Saturday’s demonstration for days.
-It that was called “Richmond Stands with Portland,” news outlets reported, in an apparent reaction to ongoing tensions between protesters and U.S. agents at the federal courthouse in Oregon’s largest city.
+It was called “Richmond Stands with Portland,” news outlets reported, in an apparent reaction to ongoing tensions between protesters and U.S. agents at the federal courthouse in Oregon’s largest city.

 Weeks of nationwide unrest have struck several U.S. cities since the death of George Floyd in Minneapolis on May 25.